AlexsLemonade/2023-june-training/virtual-setup/windows-instructions.md

 You can find Slackbot (and yourself) in the left panel, under "Direct Messages".

 <img src="screenshots/slack-dm-slackbot.png" alt="DM Slackbot" width = "300">

-For more information about how we will be using Slack, please read about our [Slack Procedures](slack-procedures.md)